Glico

 Ezaki Glico Co., Ltd. (江崎グリコ株式会社, Ezaki Guriko Kabushiki-gaisha), commonly known as Glico, is a Japanese multinational food processing company headquartered in Nishiyodogawa-ku, Osaka.
-It does business across 30 countries, in North America, Asia-Pacific and Europe.
+It does business across 30 countries, in North America, the Asia-Pacific region, and Europe.

 Overview

 Ezaki Glico's primary business is manufacturing confectionery products such as chocolate, chips, chewing gums and ice cream, and dairy products.
 Additionally, Glico manufactures processed foods, such as curry stocks and retort takikomi gohan pouches, and dietary supplement products.
 Glico's main competitors are Meiji Seika, Lotte, Morinaga, Fujiya and Bourbon Company in the confectionery business and House Foods, Meiji and S&B Foods in the processed food business.

 Ezaki Glico is a member of Midori Kai, a group of companies whose main financier was Sanwa Bank (later merged into the Bank of Tokyo-Mitsubishi UFJ).